-Transform is a new journal of the radical left seeking to help provide a theoretical basis to advance the left in the new political context of a surge to the right.
+Transform is a new journal of the radical left as we face a surge to the right in world politics.

 As we face a surge to the right in world politics, this new journal – linked to the transform! network of the European Left – seeks to help provide a theoretical basis to advance the left in this new political context.
-We welcome the submission of articles for publication which share our broad political framework as outlined in the following founding statement.
+We welcome the submission of articles for publication which share our broad political framework as outlined in the founding statement below.